Fabiana77/azure-infrastructure-development-project/README.md

 - *location:* location set for the deployment of your Azure Resource.
 - *username:* username for your Virtual Machine.
 - *password:* password for your Virtual Machine.
+- *resourcegn:* name of the resource group where all of the resources are created.

 **8. Access your Resource Group by using an "import" command**